Mission and Vision

 Cooperative Management and Federal Support

-Michigan Sea Grant College Program is a cooperative program of the University of Michigan (UM) and Michigan State University (MSU) and is part of the National Sea Grant College Program.
-Michigan Sea Grant receives core funding from National Sea Grant within the National Oceanic and Atmospheric Administration (NOAA).
-Matching funds come from the UM, MSU, additional Michigan universities and other non-federal sources.
+Michigan Sea Grant College Program, a cooperative effort of the University of Michigan (UM) and Michigan State University (MSU), is part of the National Sea Grant College Program.
+Michigan Sea Grant receives support from the National Oceanic and Atmospheric Administration (NOAA).
+The UM School of Natural Resources and Environment and the MSU Extension Greening Institute provide matching funds to carry out programs in Michigan.
+Also, additional Michigan universities and other non-federal sources provide support.

 Day-to-day operational decisions are made by a five-person management team.
 The team is made up of representatives from the University of Michigan, including the director, assistant director and communications/education services director; and from Michigan State University, including the associate director and extension program leader.
 The Michigan Sea Grant management team receives guidance from the National Sea Grant Program office, the advisory committee and executive committee, Sea Grant constituents and staff.